-In early 2019, Property Reserve Inc. (a subsidiary of the Church of Jesus Christ of Latter-Day Saints) announced its intention to release over 4,000 acres of land in Lee's Summit for future development.
+In early 2019, Property Reserve Inc. (a subsidiary of the Church of Jesus Christ of Latter-Day Saints) announced its intention to develop over 4,000 acres of land in Lee's Summit.
 The potential development of this land represents a significant and transformative opportunity for the City of Lee's Summit to continue growing housing, population, business, and industry.